Blog Banner SVG

 Step 3: Application Number Allotment

 Once filed, you receive an application number.
-You can start using the Trademark symbol after this.
-This shows your claim over the mark.
+You can use the ™ symbol immediately after filing the application.

 Step 4: Examination by Trademark Office